Rishabh9818/CPNS-Labs/en/lab2/lab2.md

     INTERFACESv4="enp0s8"

-In the file `/etc/dhcp/dhcpd.conf` we set which network will be managed by the DHCP server, i.e. which IP network addresses it will assign, how routing will take place and other network properties.
+In the file `/etc/dhcp/dhcpd.conf`, we set which network will be operated by the DHCP server, i.e. which IP network addresses will be assigned network devices, the IP address of the main gateway, the [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) server (for example, the public Cloudflare DNS server with the IP address `1.1.1.1`) and other network properties.

     nano /etc/dhcp/dhcpd.conf

     subnet 10.0.1.0 netmask 255.255.255.0 {
       range 10.0.1.100 10.0.1.200;
       option routers 10.0.1.1;
-      option domain-name-servers 10.0.1.1;
+      option domain-name-servers 1.1.1.1;
     }

 For the settings to take effect, restart the `isc-dhcp-server' DHCP server.